yungyuc/ynote/nsd/04matrix/matrix.rst

   :local:
   :depth: 1

-Find a function of the form
+The linear least-square problem is to find a function of the form

 .. math::

   f(x) &= a_1g_1(x) + a_2g_2(x) + \ldots + a_ng_n(x) \\
    &= \sum_{j=1}^na_ng_n(x)

-that mininmizes the cost function
+that minimizes the cost function

 .. math::